Black Friday 2020 PC gaming deals: the best deals you can get today

 AMD Radeon RX 5600 XT deals:

 The RX 5600 XT is another great buy, especially when it’s quite a bit cheaper than its equally fast rival, the RTX 2060.
 It doesn’t support ray tracing, but this is still a great graphics card for flawless 1080p gaming and getting 60fps+ on Medium to High settings at 1440p.
-Again, though, I’m hoping we’ll see some bigger deals later in the week.
+Again, though, these are just the lowest prices we can find for these cards right now – hopefully we’ll get some bigger deals on it later in the week.

 Black Friday CPU deals